VulNyx/vulnyx/README.md

 VulNyx is a website that contains a list of vulnerable machines that are Unix based.

 Find the project at https://vulnyx.github.io

+For more information on how to collaborate, see [submit](./submit.md).